arkency/posts/posts/2015-04-15-rails-meets-react-dot-js-is-out-what-you-can-find-inside.md

 ## Code included

 **You get a code repository with all examples from the book, absolutely for free.** We tried to split our work into commits which shows our workflow with React.
 You can also read a book and make steps from it by yourself.
+The code is in Coffeescript and Rails.

 ## Best practices